bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/Git-Guide/README.md

    This happens because we have a conflicting file (`newFile.js`) that would be overwritten by the checkout.
 If we were to commit `newFile.js`, then Git would know to swap them out, but we're not ready to commit yet.

 9. We will use `git stash` to put away our changes so that we can checkout the `dev` branch.
-Run the following commands to discover what happens:
+Enter the following commands to discover what happens:

    ```sh
    git stash -u